 - To get answers to unlimited queries, fast and without breaking the bank

 - To comply with current and future data protection regulations

 - To put customers in control of their own experience

 Here’s how a user interface can help them to do that.

 Load and manage data

-Not all marketers are technical, but loading data can be, requiring knowledge of coding and SQL that many CDP users just don’t have.
+Not all marketers are technical, but loading data can be and can sometimes require knowledge of coding and SQL that many marketers just don’t have.
 That means the Marketing Team must hand over to IT, the vendor or either an MSP or data agency, not only to load their data on first purchase but maintain their SCV over time.
 After all, customers change things about themselves frequently – their address, their family size, their name if they get married, their phone number – and their relationship with a brand also progresses as they search for new items, make purchases and leave feedback.
 This means that constant work is required to maintain the database, which will take up a lot of IT’s time or a good portion of the marketing budget to pay for managed services.